Rösti Tramples the Will of the People

 - The rotten apple in St. Gallen's hunting administration

-- Pro Natura calls for comprehensive strategy for sheep summer grazing
+- Pro Natura calls for a comprehensive strategy for summer sheep grazing

 - According to Agridea study, herd protection with dogs works well